calpaterson/csvbase/README.md

 # csvbase

-## The grand plan
+## What it's about

-1. Paste your CSV file, receive free CRUD REST API, easy pandas export, etc
+1. Paste your CSV file
-2. ???
-3. Profit
+2. Get a table on the web you can share with people via url
+3. They can export it into pandas/excel/spark/whatever

+In short: making it really easy to share dataframes.

 ## For example